ntploc21/ntploc21/README.md

-### Hi there 👋

-Welcome to my Github page.

-I'm currently a 3rd-year student at University of Science, majoring in Computer Science.
-I have a strong competency in algorithms and data structures.
+I grew up in Ho Chi Minh City, Vietnam.
+I'm a junior at VNUHCM - University of Science, and I have a strong passion for Competitive Programming, strong competency in Algorithms, and Data structures.
+I'm pursuing positions in the software engineering industry, especially in back-end engineering.
+My interests include e-commerce, fintech, high-performance, and large-scale systems.

+You can contact me at ntploc21@gmail.com or on LinkedIn as Loc Nguyen.

 <!--
 <h2 align="center">Github stats</h2>